 Arrive at Dong Hoi in the early morning.
 Pick up and drive heading to Phong Nha with a stop at a local restaurant for breakfast.
 You will explore impressive caves in Phong Nha – Ke Bang National Park.
-The tour guide will bring you into depths of Vietnamese jungle where the lost world of ancient rock configurations can be found dripping from the ceilings.
+The tour guide will bring you into depths of the Vietnamese jungle where the lost world of ancient rock configurations can be found dripping from the ceilings.

 This is truly a unique chance to enjoy the real wilderness of Vietnam.
-After 25 minutes on the boat, visitors will arrive at Phong Nha Cave, take a couple hours to see the cave.
+After 25 minutes on the boat, visitors will arrive at Phong Nha Cave, take a couple of hours to see the cave.
 This cave is called as water cave, is famous for its rock formation which has been given names such as the “Lion”, the “Fairy Caves”, the “Royal Court”, and the “Buddha”.

 Lunch at a local restaurant.

-In the afternoon, visit Paradise Cave – the cave was labeled as one of most beautiful caves in the world and is the longest dry cave in Asia.
+In the afternoon, visit Paradise Cave – the cave was labeled as one of the most beautiful caves in the world and is the longest dry cave in Asia.
 With naturally primitive features, Paradise Cave looks like a landscape painting, making it very attractive to visitors.

 After exploring Paradise Cave, drive to the hotel in town.